Vanille-N/website/data/typ2html/_src/index.typ

 )
 // :my-style}

-and then we can for example bind it to the `.on-the-fly` class as such:
+Then we can for example bind it to the `.on-the-fly` class by:
 #excerpt.incl(this, "my-style-fly")

 // {my-style-fly: